 Goal setting for moms is important not only for us to reach our goals for self-fulfillment, but also to be an example to our kids.

-The easiest way to set and crush your goals for 2019 is to put them within your reach.
+The easiest way to set and crush your goals for this year is to put them within your reach.

 Don’t set a goal to lose 20 pounds.
-Set a goal to lose 20 pounds by working out 5 days a week for 10 minutes each day and cleaning up your food choices.
+Set a goal to lose 20 pounds by working out 5 days a week for 30 minutes each day and making better food choices.